MicrosoftDocs/minecraft-creator/creator/Documents/MinecraftEntityWizard.md

 ---
-author: mammerla
+author: iconicNurdle
-ms.author: v-jillheaden
+ms.author: mikeam
-title: Getting Started with Minecraft Entity Wizard ms.prod: gaming
+title: Getting Started with Minecraft Entity Wizard
-description: "A tutorial covering how to create a custom entity model using the Minecraft Entity Wizard tool in Blockbench"
+description: "A tutorial covering how to create a custom entity model using the Minecraft Entity Wizard tool in Blockbench" ms.service: minecraft-bedrock-edition
 ---

 # Getting Started with the Minecraft Entity Wizard